 “Denmark broke the world record for proportion of electricity produced from wind power with 47% generation in 2019.”

-New Zealand also passed a law in 2019 to get to net zero carbon emissions by 2050.
+New Zealand also passed a law in 2019 to get to net zero GHG emissions by 2050.
 However, they are only claiming between 24-47% reduction of methane emissions by then, because of their animal agriculture which traps more heat in the atmosphere.

-The upside is that New Zealand had created almost 11,000 new green jobs in 2018 along with investing in the goal of 100% renewable electricity generation by 2030, and decarbonizing all public transport buses by 2035 according to this Labour article.
+The upside is that New Zealand had created almost 11,000 new green jobs in 2018 along with investing in the goal of 100% renewable electricity generation by 2030, and decarbonising all public transport buses by 2035 according to this Labour article.
 These are just a few of the plans they have put in place for multiple improvements in what they have stated as a climate emergency.

 According to the Business Council for Sustainable Development in Hungary,